Validating Impact: Field Observations from Waterbody Rejuvenation in Madhya Pradesh

 Farmers who procured the silt removed from waterbodies reported significant productivity increases.
 The black soil prevalent in the region makes the excavated silt highly fertile.
 Silt-treated plots are visibly greener and healthier, with crops clearly distinguishable from those in untreated fields.

-A typical desilting operation extracts approximately 10,000 m³ of silt, which is transported in about 3500 tractor trolleys (each carrying roughly 2.8 m³).
-Individual farmers may collect anywhere from a few trolleys to as many as 200, depending on their land holdings and resources.
-The extracted silt may be spread over 0.3 to 0.5 hectares, though the coverage area varies based on whether the waterbody was deepened, widened, or both.
+A typical desilting operation removes about 10,000 m³ of silt, transported in roughly 3,500 tractor trolleys (about 2.8 m³ each).
+Farmers may take anywhere from a few to around 200 trolleys, depending on their land and resources.
+The silt is usually spread over 0.3–0.5 hectares, though this depends on whether the waterbody was deepened, widened, or both.

 Synergy with Natural Farming Practices

-Over the past decade, natural farming practices have gained momentum in the region, driven by awareness campaigns from government agencies, CSOs, and NGOs.
-Farmers reported using locally prepared inputs such as Jeevaamrit and Ghan Jeevaamrit to enhance soil health and manage pest infestations.
+Over the past decade, natural farming has gained momentum in the region, driven by awareness efforts from government agencies, CSOs, and NGOs.
+Farmers are increasingly using locally prepared inputs such as Jeevaamrit and Ghan Jeevaamrit to improve soil health and manage pests.

-Prior to silt application, farmers typically needed to supplement these natural inputs with chemical fertilizers – generally applying 1 quintal (100 kg) each of DAP and urea per acre.
-However, after incorporating nutrient-rich silt into their fields, farmers noted a significant reduction in chemical fertilizer dependence.
-This synergy between silt application and natural farming methods not only reduces input costs but also creates a promising pathway for transitioning to fully sustainable agriculture.
+Earlier, these inputs were typically supplemented with chemical fertilizers, with farmers applying about 1 quintal (100 kg) each of DAP and urea per acre.
+After adding nutrient-rich silt to their fields, many farmers reported a significant reduction in chemical fertilizer use.
+This combination of silt application and natural farming lowers input costs and offers a promising pathway towards more sustainable agriculture.

-To date, roughly 2 lakh farmers have benefited from silt carting for the waterbody rejuvenation works done by ATECF across India, reducing dependency on chemical fertilizers and contributing to significant cost savings.
+So far, around 2 lakh farmers have benefited from silt carted under ATECF’s waterbody rejuvenation efforts across India, leading to reduced dependence on chemical fertilizers and significant cost savings.

 Challenges in Equitable Access